University Catalogues

 MG 300 Strategic Management (3 credits)

-Global Strategy examines how organizations can achieve sustainable performance by mobilizing and aligning resources, processes, and activities towards articulated strategic goals, anticipating and responding to environmental change, and interacting with stakeholders.
+Strategic Management examines how organizations can achieve sustainable performance by mobilizing and aligning resources, processes, and activities towards articulated strategic goals, anticipating and responding to environmental change, and interacting with stakeholders.
 The course integrates and reinforces core learning from prior courses across all business areas and exposes students to the opportunities and challenges of doing business in a dynamic global environment.
-Global Strategy introduces the analytical tools needed to assess the value added and alignment of organizational processes and activities, while also preparing students to think creatively and flexibly about strategic decisions and their short and long-term organizational implications.
+Strategic Management introduces the analytical tools needed to assess the value added and alignment of organizational processes and activities, while also preparing students to think creatively and flexibly about strategic decisions and their short and long-term organizational implications.

 Typically Offered: Fall and Spring